-Wifi routers work best when placed out in the open, but most consumers don’t want to draw attention to a device that clearly doesn’t fit into their decor.
+Wi-Fi routers work best when placed out in the open, but most consumers don’t want to draw attention to a device that doesn’t fit into their decor.
 Sleek and beautiful, this is one router you don’t have to hide out of sight.
 Aside from looking good, the Nest Wifi also offers features you won’t find on a typical router, such as built-in Google Assistant functionality on its extension units.

 What is the Google Nest Wifi?

-The sound quality of the Nest Wifi point is very similar to the Nest Mini.
-You also get the same touch controls as the Nest Mini, and there’s a glowing ring that illuminates white light when you speak or orange light when it’s muted.
-While Google’s point bundles come with a white model, Google wants its points to blend into your decor so it also offers pale blue or pale pink options.
+The sound quality of the Nest Wifi Point is very similar to the Nest Mini.
+You also get the same touch controls as the Nest Mini, and a glowing ring illuminates white light when you speak or orange light when it’s muted.
+While Google’s Point bundles come with a white model, Google wants its Points to blend into your decor, so it also offers pale blue or pale pink options.

-Have particularly thick walls that impede your wifi connection?
+Have particularly thick walls that impede your Wi-Fi connection?
 A Point can make a huge difference.

 Don’t want the Google Assistant functionality and wish you had more ethernet ports?
-The good news is there more than a one-size-fits-all approach to setting up your mesh network.
+The good news is there is more than a one-size-fits-all approach to setting up your mesh network.
 It is entirely possible to use two or more Nest Wifi routers to create a mesh network instead.
 Google even sells a kit that includes just two Nest Wifi routers.

 Does Nest Wifi work with older Google Wifi hardware?